As Caucus Day Nears, Iowa Voters Guided By Big Health Care Changes

 These days, Hurst is a doctor and runs a rural health clinic in tiny Minden, Iowa, population about 600.
 It's work where he sees hardship firsthand.
 He talks about farmers who sew themselves up with fish wire just so they don't lose hours of work during harvest.
 The closest hospital is about 30 minutes away.

 Then there are his own struggles at the clinic.
 He says that ever since Iowa privatized Medicaid in 2016, he's seen many legitimate Medicaid claims denied by private insurance companies.
 As a result, he's found himself treating some patients knowing he won't get paid.
-He's taken out $15,000 in loans to keep his clinic open, and worries he won't make payroll for his employees.
+He's taken out $15,000 in loans to keep his clinic open and worries he won't make payroll for his employees.

 "Every second Friday I worry about that," he says.